Ginger Cookies

 • Cover the dough and chill for one hour.
 Chilling is mandatory.

-• Spread out on cookie sheet.
+• Spread dough balls out on cookie sheet about 3 inches apart.
 Lightly press down to flatten ball as the cookies will spread slightly.

 • Bake the cookies for 8-10 minutes.
 The cookies will look very soft and underbaked but will continue cooking enough as they cool.
 Allow cookies to cool on baking sheet for at least 10 minutes.
 The longer they cool the softer and chewier they will be!